Diagnostic Messages

 Addressing

-Enum AddressingType contains definitions of addressing values that determines UDS communication model:
+AddressingTypecontains definitions of addressing values that determines UDS communication model: PHYSICAL- direct one to one communication (physical addressing)FUNCTIONAL- one to many communication (functional addressing)

 Transmission Direction